PhilemonPhilippin/PhilemonPhilippin/README.md

 At the moment, I'm keeping myself busy by

-- Looking for a new opportunity as a .NET Junior Developer in Belgium, in the surroundings of Brussels,
+- Looking for a new opportunity as a Junior Software Developer in Belgium in the surroundings of Brussels,
-- Deepening my knowledge of C#, .NET and Angular by building small projects and consulting documentation and videos.
+- Deepening my knowledge of software development by building small projects and consulting documentation and videos.

 ## Projects